-The diverse environments and ecosystems on Earth have a wide range of conditions in terms of temperature, available nutrients, acidity, salinity, oxygen availability, and energy sources.
-Prokaryotes are very well equipped to make their living out of a vast array of nutrients and environmental conditions.
+The diverse environments and ecosystems on Earth have a wide range of conditions in terms of temperature, available nutrients, acidity, salinity, and energy sources.
+Prokaryotes are very well equipped to make their living out of a vast array of nutrients and conditions.
 To live, prokaryotes need a source of energy, a source of carbon, and some additional nutrients.

 Cells are essentially a well-organized assemblage of macromolecules and water.
 Recall that macromolecules are produced by the polymerization of smaller units called monomers.
 For cells to build all of the molecules required to sustain life, they need certain substances, collectively called nutrients.
-When prokaryotes grow in nature, they must obtain their nutrients from the environment.
+When prokaryotes grow in nature, they obtain their nutrients from the environment.
 Nutrients that are required in large amounts are called macronutrients, whereas those required in smaller or trace amounts are called micronutrients.
 Just a handful of elements are considered macronutrients—carbon, hydrogen, oxygen, nitrogen, phosphorus, and sulfur.
 (A mnemonic for remembering these elements is the acronym CHONPS.)

 Why are these macronutrients needed in large amounts?
 They are the components of organic compounds in cells, including water.
 Carbon is the major element in all macromolecules: carbohydrates, proteins, nucleic acids, lipids, and many other compounds.
 Carbon accounts for about 50 percent of the composition of the cell.
-In contrast, nitrogen represents only 12 percent of the total dry weight of a typical cell.
-Nitrogen is a component of proteins, nucleic acids, and other cell constituents.
+Nitrogen represents 12 percent of the total dry weight of a typical cell and is a component of proteins, nucleic acids, and other cell constituents.
 Most of the nitrogen available in nature is either atmospheric nitrogen (N2) or another inorganic form.
-Diatomic (N2) nitrogen, however, can be converted into an organic form only by certain microorganisms, called nitrogen-fixing organisms.
+Diatomic (N2) nitrogen, however, can be converted into an organic form only by certain organisms, called nitrogen-fixing organisms.
 Both hydrogen and oxygen are part of many organic compounds and of water.
 Phosphorus is required by all organisms for the synthesis of nucleotides and phospholipids.
 Sulfur is part of the structure of some amino acids such as cysteine and methionine, and is also present in several vitamins and coenzymes.
 Other important macronutrients are potassium (K), magnesium (Mg), calcium (Ca), and sodium (Na).
 Although these elements are required in smaller amounts, they are very important for the structure and function of the prokaryotic cell.